lubuntu-team/manual/source/2/2.3/2.3.2/screengrab.rst

 .. image:: ScreenGrab-systray.png

 To change what your keyboard shortcuts ScreenGrab uses select the :guilabel:`Shortcuts` tab.
 To see what each shortcut does is on the :guilabel:`Action` column.
+To see what key to press get have the action happen is listed in the :guilabel:`Shortcut` column.